-And before you do so, you must realize that there is something (your mind) that needs to be changed.
+And before you do so, you must realize that something (your mind) needs to be changed.

-That’s because it has been conditioned to bring problems and worries in your life.
+That’s because it has been conditioned to bring problems and worries into your life.

 So who will be doing most of the work here?
 It’s you.